FansubDB/fansubdb.github.io/README.md

 * `lang.json` in the root folder, to choose the subs language.
 * `list.json` in the `:lang` folder.
 It indicates where the json file of the season animes is located.

-They have an objects table.
+They have an object table.
 The object contains each value (lang/year/season) and their url.

 #### The json file of the season animes